How To Burp A Newborn Baby: Right Time, Positions And Tips

 • Try to burp them in an upright position for five minutes.
 To help your baby in burping, you may also sway or rock them softly back and forth, resembling the motion of a pendulum.
 Better to avoid laying a baby down on their back in the cradle or bed immediately after feeding.
 Because if the baby suddenly burps and throws up some milk, there is higher chance of choking or aspiration in this position.
 So, keep the baby in a right lateral position for around five minutes.

 • Try massaging the baby’s belly in a circular motion to release gas.
-It is advisable to refrain from giving a massage to your baby right after a feeding.
+Avoid baby massage for gas right after a feeding session.
 You may try this when the baby has not eaten but is fussy, indicating it may be due to gas.
 It is better to keep the baby on your shoulder in an upright posture so that the trapped air comes out.

 protip_icon Experts say